damjaanko/milestone-project-repo/README.md

 # milestone-project-repo
 Repository for my milestone project
-Readme file for the milestone project 1.
+Readme file for the Milestone Project 1.